bit-badger/Giraffe.Htmx/src/Htmx/README.md

 This package enables server-side support for [htmx](https://htmx.org) within [Giraffe](https://giraffe.wiki) and ASP.NET's `HttpContext`.

-**htmx version: 2.0.0-alpha2**
+**htmx version: 2.0.0-beta1**

-_Note that htmx 2.0 is an ALPHA release.
+_Note that htmx 2.0 is a BETA release.
 The [migration guide](https://v2-0v2-0.htmx.org/migration-guide-htmx-1/) does not currently specify any request or response header changes.
 This means that, as of this release, there are no required code changes in moving to this major version._

 ### Setup